Sunday, December 22, 2013

 Graphic Organizers: Venn Diagram

-Cards with prewritten characteristics of both stories
+Cards with prewritten characteristics of both

 Venn Diagram Pocket Chart